-I recently made polymer clay toadstools, and they were SO easy, I figured doors would be too.
+I recently made polymer clay toadstools, and a whole bunch of other clay fairy garden accessories – they were SO easy, I figured doors would be too.
 (I was right!
 So easy, this would be the perfect project for a kid, with adult supervision!)

 In all honesty, I could have (should have?) made them more ornate, but there’s always next time!
 I also wish I had used brighter colors.
 Brightly colored fairy doors are one of my favorite ways to add personality to my fairy gardens.

 I’ve made doors from popsicle sticks before, and they’re alright, but they definitely aren’t the same quality as these clay doors – plus I think these will have a longevity that the other doors don’t have.

 (THIS POST MAY CONTAIN AFFILIATE LINKS.
 YOU CAN READ OUR FULL DISCLOSURE POLICY HERE.)

 How to make a fairy house door from polymer clay, step-by-step

 If you’ve never used polymer clay before, this is the PERFECT project to start with!

 What you’ll need:

 - knife or scoring tool

 - tiny brush (or toothbrush)